Spharian/scroll-appear/README.md

 ### npm

 1. `npm install --save scroll-appear`
-2. In your JS code, import the class and instantiate it:
+2. Import the class and instantiate it:
 ```jsx
 import ScrollAppear from "scroll-appear";